Sanjan, Gujarat: History

 Sanjan is believed to have been founded by Zoroastrian refugees who sought asylum in Gujarat in 698 AD.
 A widely believed legend is that the Zoroastrians were offered a filled pot of milk by Jadi Rana, the King of Sanjan to signify that his kingdom was full.
 In response, the Zoroastrians poured sugar into the milk without spilling any milk, stating they would adapt to the kingdom and cause no disorder, to which the King agreed.
 Those Zoroastrians, whose descendants are today known as the Parsis (since they came from Pars/Persia), are thought to have named the settlement after Sanjan in Greater Khorasan, the city of their origin.

+The Mahanid Emirate was established by al-Fadl ibn Māhān in 813 in Sandān (Sanjan), and remained in existence until 841.
+It was one of the earliest independent Arab Muslim states in India.

 Sanjan was captured by Mahmud Begada of the Delhi Sultanate in the 1480s.
 Later, Sanjan was captured and became part of the Portuguese Northern Provinces until it was captured by the Marathas under Chimaji Appa in his campaign against the Portuguese (1733–39).
 Sanjan fell to British forces during 18th century.
 It became part of Bombay State upon independence of India, and later became part of Gujarat.